How to Write an Ice Cream Shop Business Plan [10-Step Template]

 Business plans commonly include a break-even analysis, which compares the sales required to break even with the cost of expenses each month.
 Investors will be interested in the potential for profit and loss in order to assess the risk of contributing to your business, but a profit and loss statement for a business that isn’t open yet requires some educated projections.

 A cash flow analysis shows investors that the company can support itself without additional investments by detailing planned spending on labor, supplies, and operations.
-Consider how the costs unique to running an ice cream shop, such as having a freezer repair technician on retainer, balance at the end of each fiscal quarter.
+Consider how the startup costs that are unique to running an ice cream shop, such as having a freezer repair technician on retainer, balance at the end of each fiscal quarter.

-Financing and Loans
+10. Financing and loans

 This financing guide is a valuable resource for figuring out your funding options – it goes into detail about loan options from brick-and-mortar banks, alternative loans, Small Business Association (SBA) loans, merchant cash advances, business lines of credit, crowdfunding, asking family or friends, commercial real estate loans, equipment financing, and purchase order funding.

 There are a few ways to prepare to talk to investors about your business plan and get them interested in your dream business.
 As you write and edit your plan, you’ll need to know it inside and out, and remember that the way you talk about your business should be tailored to the situation you find yourself in.
-For example, if you're at a networking event, you might want to have a 30-second elevator pitch prepared so that you can communicate everything you need to about your plan for an ice cream shop quickly.
+For example, if you're at local events, like a networking meetup, you might want to have a 30-second elevator pitch prepared so that you can communicate everything you need to about your plan for an ice cream shop quickly.
 Be sure to include something exciting or make an opportunity for questions to keep people talking.

-Once you secure a meeting with a potential investor or partner, you’ll want a more detailed presentation that presents all the key elements of your business plan – for an ice cream shop, that will likely include the focus of your ice cream menu and what kind of experiences you hope to provide.
+Once you secure a meeting with a potential investor or partner, you’ll want a more detailed presentation that presents all the key elements of your business plan – for a successful ice cream shop, that will likely include the focus of your ice cream menu and what kind of experiences you hope to provide.

 It’s good to anticipate potential questions and prepare answers for questions you encounter for the first time.
 When networking, be honest and genuine, even if you don’t have a ready answer for each question that comes your way – investors will be interested in your charisma and savvy just as much as your ability to build a detailed plan.